 The hottest technology on the market today for business and personal use is coming straight out of the VoIP and virtual phone sectors.
-VoIP technology lets you call from anywhere using a cell phone, computer, tablet, a VoIP phone or other data-driven device from the same number.
+Cloud-based VoIP technology lets you call from anywhere using a cell phone, computer, laptop, or desk phone using the same number.

 - What Is a Voice Over IP Phone Number?

 - How Do I Get a VoIP Number?

 - Why Should I Get a VoIP Number?

 How Does VoIP Work?

 VoIP works by placing calls over the internet.
 Unlike traditional phone service, where calls must be routed through the local telephone company, VoIP phone service uses any broadband connection.
 With this method, VoIP routes a call along the most efficient path.

 VoIP also extends to other forms of communication, like chat and text messaging.
 A business owner can select VoIP phone numbers for its staff, even if they work remotely.